We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 What's the difference?

-Well, seriously, what's the difference in that?
+Seriously, what's the difference in that?

-There won't there won't be a Republican Party?
+There won't be a Republican Party?

 Amnesty.

-We're gonna get in good graces with the women, that means basically agree with the Democrats and everything.
+That means basically agree with the Democrats and everything.

 And that way, the women of America will know that we're not a bunch of sexists and what have you.

-You say they won't.
+You say there won't.

 What do you mean there won't be a party if they do this?

-If we're gonna do that with amnesty, what what?
+If we're going to do that with amnesty, all right, let me move on.

-We'll see if I have one more on this or if I covered my base.
+Let's see if I have one more on this or if I covered my base.

-I might have two stories on the same on the same poll, but I think they got one of the Ah, there's one another daily caller story.
+I might have two stories on the same poll, but I think they got one.

 A former Mexican cabinet member says that the United States should accept more low-skill migrants from Central America because otherwise the migrants will stay in Mexico.

-Never mind that we are told low-skilled illegal aliens are a boon for the economy.
+Never mind that we are told low-skilled, illegal aliens are a boon for the economy.

 That's what we're being told by domestic American politicians.